Bioluminescence Kayak Tours San Juan Island

 (437 Reviews)

-- Schedule: Bioluminescent Kayak Tour offered daily.
+Schedule: Bioluminescent Kayak Tour offered daily.

-- Trip Fee: $139 per person plus 8.3% state tax & $10 government launch fee.
-On rare dates, the fee is $159 due to limited resources, and this will be noted in the online reservation system.
+Trip Fee: $149 per person plus 8.3% state tax & $10 government launch fee.
+On rare dates, the fee is $169+ due to limited resources, and this will be noted in the online reservation system.

-- Meeting Place: Friday Harbor, San Juan Island.
+Meeting Place: Friday Harbor, San Juan Island.
 Look for our van and kayak trailer in the traffic circle adjacent to the Friday Harbor Ferry Terminal.

-- Meeting Time: Bioluminescence kayak trips usually begin at sunset.
+Meeting Time: Bioluminescence kayak trips usually begin at dusk.
 Note that the trip start times in our reservation system vary with seasonal daylight hours.
 Our online reservation system will indicate the exact meeting time if you enter a specific date.
 If the times don’t work for you, we may be able to change them to meet your needs so feel free to ask!

-- Itinerary: Our shuttle van takes you to the launch beach.
+Itinerary: Our shuttle van takes you to the launch beach.
 The drive takes between 5 to 25 minutes.
 We provide a one hour kayak lesson on the beach.
 This lesson familiarizes everyone with the basic skills before we launch the sea kayaks in the dark.
-We then explore for about 1½ hours, covering 1 to 2 miles during the kayak adventure.
+We then explore for about 1 – 1½ hours, covering 1 to 2 miles during the kayak adventure.
 We will paddle at a leisurely pace in search of good areas.
-If we find a rich spot we will float there to soak in the experience and look for the glowing outlines of fish of and seals.
+If we find a rich spot we will float there to soak in the experience and look for the glowing outlines of fish and seals.
 Remember to bring a headlamp or flashlight but turn it off to enjoy the bioluminescence!

-- Finish Time & Place: Friday Harbor Ferry Terminal; 3 hours after we pick you up.
+Finish Time & Place: Friday Harbor Ferry Terminal.
+3 hours after we pick you up.

-- Total Time: Approximately 3 hours from meeting your guides to finish.
+Total Time: Approximately 3 hours from meeting your guides to finish.
 Be aware that our weather, winds or currents can occasionally delay us!

 WHAT IS BIOLUMINESCENCE?